Alan Gelfand: Professional achievements and contributions

 Gelfand's skateboarding prowess extended beyond the invention of the ollie.
-He competed in various significant events in the 1970s and 1980s, showcasing his skills across multiple countries on tour as the first member of the legendary Bones Brigade team put together by Stacey Peralta.
+He competed in various significant events in the 1970s and 1980s, showcasing his skills across multiple countries on tour as the first member of the legendary Bones Brigade team put together by Stacy Peralta.
 The Bones Brigade was an elite team of skateboarders sponsored by Powell-Peralta, which included other legendary skateboarders like Tony Hawk and Rodney Mullen, and was instrumental in the evolution and popularization of skateboarding.
 Their collective innovation and media exposure played a significant role in skateboarding's transition from a niche hobby to a global phenomenon.

 Gelfand's competitive spirit was evident as he participated in and won numerous skateboarding contests globally.
 His tour and competition schedule in the late 1970s included events across Europe and South America, where he showcased the ollie and other complex maneuvers, further popularizing skateboarding as a sport.

 Gelfand was entered into the Skateboarding Hall of Fame in 2013.